ralphcoder/quick-health-checker/README.md

 ## Discription

-This project is a beginner example for a Flutter applications.
+This project is beginner example for a Flutter applications.
 **My First Flutter App** 😅

 This application is useful to have a quick peek on your health, it gives an overview of whether you are becoming overweight, underweight, or you are normal.